chao1216/SCS-Website/readme.md

 Protractor

-Assuming you ran npm install -g protractor and you have a working installation of JDK, then run:
+Assuming you ran `npm install -g protractor` and <strong>you have a working installation of JDK</strong>, then run:

 `webdriver-manager update`
 `webdriver-manager start`